gesiscss/WebBot-tutorials/README.md

 This repository adds basic parsing capabilities for search engine results scraped with [WebBot](https://github.com/gesiscss/WebBot).
 With this package, you can parse search result pages saved from Google, DuckDuckGo, etc. using WebBot's [download capabilities](https://github.com/gesiscss/WebBot#-saving-search-results), or obtained through a different method for further analysis.

-The following engines and search result types are currently supported out of the box: Google Text, Google News, Google Video, DuckDuckGo Text, and DuckDuckGo News.
+The following engines and search result types are currently supported out of the box:
+- Google Text
+- Google News
+- Google Video
+- DuckDuckGo Text
+- DuckDuckGo News

 For examplary usage, see `example.ipynb`.

 ## Installation